 - Explore dining hot spots.
 Head to The Double Musky for Cajun Alaskan, Jack Sprat for “fat & lean world cuisine,” and Chair 5 for pizza and pub food.

-Downhill Skiing.
-On New Year’s Eve, the Alyeska Resort sponsors Torchlight Parade, where skiers and snowboarders descend the mountain with torches in hand.
-Plus fireworks and parties.
+- Go downhill skiing.
+On New Year’s Eve, the Alyeska Resort features a Torchlight Parade, where skiers and snowboarders descend the mountain with torches in hand.
+You'll also find fireworks and parties.

-Visit the animals.
-Tour the Wildlife Conservation Center (open year-round, 10 a.m.–5 p.m. this time of year) for guaranteed wildlife viewing.
+- Visit the animals.
+Tour the Wildlife Conservation Center for guaranteed wildlife viewing.

-- By train, by plane.
-Year-round flightseeing tours around Denali are one highlight of this picturesque community, which you can get to on an easy train ride from Anchorage.
+- Go flightseeing.
+Take a once-in-a-lifetime flight around Denali, North America's tallest peak.
+It's just one highlight of this picturesque community, which you can get to on an easy train ride from Anchorage.

-- Explore the trails by snowshoe.
-Borrow a pair at the Murie Science & Learning Center, open 9 am–4:30 pm.
+- Go snowshoeing.
+Explore the trails in a unique way.
+You can borrow a pair of snowshoes at the Murie Science & Learning Center for free!

-- Gobs of things to do near the visitor center every winter day.
-Many visitors bring their own equipment for snow biking or cross-country skiing.
+- Enjoy other activities.
+There are gobs of things to do near the visitor center every winter day.
+Many people bring their own equipment for snow biking or cross-country skiing.
 Anybody can take a winter hike and then eat lunch in the indoor picnic center.

 - Chill out at a free campground.
-Riley Creek campground is about 1.5 miles from the Science Center, but go prepared (the average low temp is a chilly -3!)
+Riley Creek campground is about 1.5 miles from the Science Center; just come prepared, as the average low is a chilly minus-3 degrees!

-- Guided Tour to Denali National Park.
-Join Northern Alaska Tour Company on a guided tour to Denali National Park.
-Stop in at the Murie Science & Learning Center and enjoy a guided nature walk.
+- Check out Denali National Park.
+Join Northern Alaska Tour Company on a guided tour with a guided nature walk.

 - Warm up naturally.
-Visit Chena Hot Springs to take a soak, see ice sculptures, and try dog sledding or snow machine tours when there’s enough snow (usually by end of month).
+Visit Chena Hot Springs to take a soak, see ice sculptures, and try dogsledding or snowmachine tours.

 - Learn about the north.
 Fairbanks has great museums for chilly November days.

-- Join the 40 below club.
-When the mercury plunges to this very chilly level (or below,) you have the opportunity to join the elite 40-below club.
-It’s easy.
-Don your best bathing suit or beach attire, and stand in front of the University of Alaska Fairbanks thermometer sign!
+- Join the 40-below club.
+When the mercury hits that level, become a member by donning a bathing suit and standing in front of the University of Alaska Fairbanks thermometer sign!

-Christmas in Ice.
-Enjoy ice carvings, an ice maze, ice slides, and more in the winter ice park of North Pole, Alaska.
-Open from Dec.
-1 through the first week of January, this amazing display is next door to North Pole’s famous Santa Claus House.
+- Get icy.
+Enjoy ice carvings, an ice maze, ice slides, and more in the winter ice park of North Pole, Alaska, open through the first week of January.

-- Catch a King!
-Take a charter to fish for Feeder King salmon and halibut in Kachemak Bay.
+- Catch a king!
+Take a charter to fish for king salmon and halibut in Kachemak Bay.

 - Enjoy winter sports.
 Skiing and snow machining are favorites if there’s enough snow.
 The Kachemak Nordic Ski Club maintains some of the best cross-country ski trails in the region.
 Check with Ulmer’s Drug & Hardware Store for equipment rentals.